 Common Name: Large Beard Tongue

-Penstemon grandiflorus is a Perennial up to 1.20 metres tall.
+Penstemon grandiflorus is a perennial plant that can grow up to 1.20 metres tall.

 It has medicinal uses.